-All contributions are evaluated according to the criteria of originality and quality of their scientific content.
+All contributions are evaluated according to the criteria of originality and/or quality of their scientific content, in accordance with current recommendations of relevant legal and scientific institutions and organizations.
 The manuscript needs to be prepared according to the Journal’s instructions and proofed by a native English speaker or someone proficient in English.
 Manuscripts which do not conform to these standards will be returned immediately.
 All papers should be submitted via Comet-FTB online submission system (at www.ftb.com.hr).
 Manuscripts sent by e-mail will not be considered for publication.
 If the upload is successful, the corresponding author will receive a confirmation e-mail with a reference number assigned to the paper, which he/she is asked to quote in all subsequent correspondence.
-Each co-author is requested to sign Declaration of Authorship and Statement of Conflict of Interest forms and to provide all the requested details, including ORCID ID of each author (it can be obtained for free at https://orcid.org/), and the corresponding author is obliged to upload all signed forms to Comet online submission system or send to firstname.lastname@example.org.
+All other authors will receive a copy of that email.

 The revised version is evaluated by the Editor and/or reviewers and the Editor-in-Chief brings a decision as soon as possible about final acceptance based on their suggestions.
 If necessary, further revision can be asked for to fulfil all the requirements of the reviewers.
-When a manuscript is accepted for publication, an official letter of acceptance is sent to the corresponding author, the manuscript is assigned a doi number, posted online in an unedited version (in the category Advanced online publication of articles) and deposited in CrossRef with the assigned doi number.
+Before final acceptance of a manuscript, each co-author is requested to fill in and sign Declaration of Authorship and Statement of Conflict of Interest forms, which the corresponding author needs to collect from all authors and upload to the Comet online submission system or send to firstname.lastname@example.org.
+When a manuscript is accepted for publication, an official letter of acceptance is sent to the corresponding author (with a copy to all other authors), the manuscript is assigned a doi number, posted online in an unedited version (in the category Articles in press) and deposited in CrossRef with the assigned doi number.
 After that, changes of authors of the manuscript are not possible.